m-mayday/godmon/README.md

 * You can press 'Backspace' to turn on speed up.
 Press it again to go back to normal speed.
 * When you turn too fast, the character gets stuck and can't move anymore.
 Press 'cancel' (X) and a direction to move again.
 * As mentioned before, this is a work in progress, expect a lot of bugs.
+* The 'Constants' singleton is huge.
+It'll be split at some point.